CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/10-Use-MEM-to-enforce-MFA-while-using-AVD.md

 ### Exercise 2: Creating Conditional Access Policy

-1. In Azure POrtal search for *Azure Active Directory* and click on the search result.
+1. In Azure Portal search for *Azure Active Directory* and click on the search result.

    ![](media/avdv21.png)